Brenninkmeijer family: 20th century

 Bernard Joseph Brenninkmeijer (Mettingen 1871 – Rome 1945), the youngest son of Clemens, is considered to be the father of the C&A formula.
 He started discounting in Amsterdam (Rekenen in Centen, in plaats van Procenten).
 In 1906 he repositioned the company which was the first step towards future years of exceptional successes.
 In his store in Amsterdam, he was one of the world's first discounters, introducing fixed prices.
 Instead of using a customary "keystone" gross margin of 50% he only asked for 25% or less.
 His insight: "you could cut your profit mark-up dramatically.
 Even with much a lower margin, the far greater volume of sales would still boost the bottom line profit.
 This major innovation has had a great impact on people's thinking within all C&A companies even to this very day."

-By 1910 there were ten stores in the Netherlands, also in Groningen and Rotterdam.
+By 1910, there were ten stores in the Netherlands, also in Groningen and Rotterdam.
 In 1911, the company opened the first German store in Berlin, managed by Clemens (1862–1938).
 In 1922, the company started a store in Oxford Street.
 During WWII the company profited from (expropriated) Jewish real estate and Ostarbeiter; after the war from the economic boom.
 The first store in the USA was opened in 1948.
-In 1967 C&A cooperated with Twiggy as designer; shops were opened in Belgium.
+In 1967, C&A cooperated with Twiggy as designer; shops were opened in Belgium.
 In the 1970s the expansion of C&A went on: also Switzerland, France, Spain and Japan were added as markets.
-In 1981, Yves Saint Laurent and Karl Lagerfeld worked for C&A. In the 1990s the company opened shops in Portugal and Mexico.
+In 1981, Yves Saint Laurent and Karl Lagerfeld worked for C&A. In the 1990s, the company opened shops in Portugal and Mexico.

 According to NRC Handelsblad, the family also financed the establishment of the CDA and the Pope's arrival in the Netherlands in 1985.
-The Brenninkmeijers have meanwhile donated more than a billion euros to the Catholic church.
-Since 1995, the Brenninkmeijers' philanthropic activities have been managed more centrally via Porticus and Benevolentia.
+The Brenninkmeijers have meanwhile donated more than a billion euros to the Catholic Church.
+Since 1995, the Brenninkmeijers' philanthropic activities have been managed more centrally via Porticus.
 Until the mid-nineties only male descendants in a direct line of Clemens and August Brenninkmeijer could become shareholders.